 Causes and Common Symptoms

 Most people pick up these infections through contaminated water, undercooked meat, or contact with pets.
 Travelers and outdoor enthusiasts face higher risks, especially in areas with poor sanitation.
-Watch for telltale signs like sudden diarrhea, unexplained weight loss, or persistent itching around the eyes or skin folds.
+Watch for telltale signs like sudden diarrhea, unexplained weight changes (some may experience weight gain from parasites), or persistent itching around the eyes or skin folds.

 Other red flags include stomach cramps that come and go, fatigue that coffee won’t fix, or random muscle aches.
 Since these symptoms mirror common illnesses like food poisoning or seasonal allergies, many folks don’t realize parasites might be the culprit.